kcdstoragews/lab/README.md

 You should now have several directories available.
 The lab is structured with different scenarios.
 Everything you need is placed in a folder with the same name.

-6. As this lab is used for different things and has a lot of stuff in it that might be confusing, please run this little cleanup script which removes all things we don't need in our workshop, updates the environment to a recent version and creates some necessary stuff.
+6. As this lab is used for different things and has a lot of stuff in it that might be confusing, please run this little cleanup script which removes all things you don't need in this workshop, updates the environment to a recent version and creates some necessary stuff.
 Please run the following commands:

 ```console